mariolenis/angular-rethinkdb/README.md

         this.myTable.update(myUpdatedData)
             .subscribe(
                 response => console.log(response),
-                error => console.warn(error) // This is triggered if myUpdatedData has o id as property );
+                error => console.warn(error) // This is triggered if myUpdatedData has no id as property.
+            );
     }
 }